Potentilla indica: Mistaken Identity

 On first glance the P. indica looks like you have found yourself a brilliantly red, juicy strawberry.
 And that is probably the public relations problem P. indica has.
 It’s not what people expect so a lot of commentators dismiss it as worthless, but that’s a bit unfair.
 The fruit is 3.4% sugar, 1.5% protein and 1.6% ash.
 It has 6.3 mg of Vitamin C per 100 ml of juice.
 An eight-foot patch will produce about 5.5 ounces fruit annually, about the same as wild strawberries, and you can cook the leaves as a green.
 Some folks think the fruit has a hint of watermelon flavor.
 Others say it is sour so there may be some genetic diversity there, either in the plant or our taste buds.
 There is certainly no harm adding some of the plant to your wilderness stew.

 Potentilla means strong, powerful, and the plant and many of its relatives in a family considered to have good medical value.
-Indica means from India though the plant is native to southern Asia (though some think it is native to North America.)
+Indica means from India though the plant is native to southern Asia (though some also think it is native to North America… does it really many any difference?)

 Green Deane’s “Itemized” Plant Profile

 IDENTIFICATION: Low, trailing vine, roots at the nodes.
-Single flower on long stem, 5 yellow petals are notched at tip 5 sepals.
-Long-stemmed leaves have 3 blunt-toothed leaflets, strawberry-like fruit, seeds on outside.
+Single flower on long stem, five yellow petals are notched at tip, five sepals.
+Long-stemmed leaves have three blunt-toothed leaflets, strawberry-like fruit, seeds on outside.

 TIME OF YEAR: Fruits in September in temperate climes, sooner in warm areas.